nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 * Check ``Set default expiration date`` to require an expiration date on link shares.
 * Check ``Allow public uploads`` to allow two-way file sharing.
+* If you encounter timeouts for downloading or uploading large files, you can use the option ``davstorage.request_timeout`` in your ``config.php`` to increase the timeout.
+The default value is 30 seconds.

 Your Apache Web server must have ``mod_rewrite`` enabled, and you must have ``trusted_domains`` correctly configured in ``config.php`` to allow external